Sanctification is not imitating Christ; but Living by Christ’s Life

 For whosoever will save his life shall lose it: and whosoever will lose his life for my sake shall find it.”

-And, if no one else got the message; I did.
+And, if no one else got the message; he did.

 It is not just things, we deny,……but ourselves we deny.